zakarumych/edict/README.md

 ## Edict

+Edict is a fast and powerful ECS crate that expands traditional ECS feature set.
-is experimental ECS with ref-counted entities and built-in change detection written in Rust by your fellow 🦀
+Written in Rust by your fellow 🦀

 ### Features

-* General purpose archetype ECS with fast iteration.
+* General purpose archetype based ECS with fast iteration.

+* Relations can be added to pair of entities, binding them together.
+  When either of the two entities is despawned, relation is dropped.
+  [`Relation`] type may further configure behavior of the bonds.

+* Each component instance is equipped with epoch counter that tracks last potential mutation of the component.
+  Special query type uses epoch counter to skip entities where component wasn't changed since specified epoch.
+  Last epoch can be obtained with [`World::epoch`].

+* Built-in type-map for singleton values called "resources".
+  Resources can be inserted into/fetched from [`World`].
+  Resources live separately from entities and their components.

 * Runtime checks for query validity and mutable aliasing avoidance.
   This requires atomic operations at the beginning iteration on next archetype.